LAB02-Admin/HASS.Agent-Docs/docs/sensor-command-automation-and-script-examples.md

 You may need to enable a rule in Windows Firewall to allow ICMP (ping) packets.
 Open **Windows Defender Firewall with Advanced Security** by running `wf.msc` and go to **Inbound Rules**.
 Then look up the rules called `File and Printer Sharing (Echo Request - ICMPv*-In)`, and enable the ICMPv4 variants.

-To manually add a rule, consult these docs (thanks @ArekkusuDesu):
+To manually add a rule, consult these docs (thanks @ArekkusuDesu!):

 https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-firewall/create-an-inbound-icmp-rule